hashintel/hash/apps/hash-api/src/ai/gpt/README.md

 Note that:

-1. any internal `$ref` links in the schema must point to `components.schemas` (see existing examples) – they cannot point to definitions elsewhere in the JSON.
+1. any internal `$ref` links in the schema must point to `components.schemas` (see existing examples of moving the definitions in the generation script) – they cannot point to definitions elsewhere in the JSON.
 1. at the time of writing (Feb 2023) OpenAI does not support circular references in the schema.

 ### Choosing where to iterate